Wondering if hiring minor age workers is legal in your state? Check out our federal and state guide to child labor laws for small businesses!

 Internships

 Unpaid internships may not be restricted by the FLSA hours exclusion rules, depending on the facts and circumstances of the program.
-If all of the factors for unpaid internships are met, then standard regulations governed by the FLSA, such as minimum wage and overtime provisions, do not apply to the intern.
+Also note that you can’t simply call an internship unpaid to avoid paying a worker.
+There are specific requirements that must be met for an internship to be unpaid.
+If all the factors for unpaid internships are met, then standard regulations governed by the FLSA, such as minimum wage and overtime provisions, do not apply to the intern.

 Jobs for Which Minors Are Not Eligible

-The FLSA Act prohibits minors under the age of 18 to work in any occupation that is deemed hazardous.
-Among these jobs are:
+The FLSA prohibits minors under the age of 18 from working in any occupation that is deemed hazardous.
+Among these jobs are the following:

 - Storing or manufacturing explosives